MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ### Parameters

 *transform*<br/>
-When this returns, contains the current transform of the render target.
+When this returns, contains the current transform of the brush.
 This parameter is passed uninitialized.

 ## <a name="isvalid"></a> CD2DBrush::IsValid